 A comparison was done with using big hospital chain Tenet, who admitted 39% of the ER patients while the stats at Prime were 63%, so that’s pretty big difference with just looking at the percentage numbers.
-Back in February of this year, Prime imagewas also questioned about some of their billing processes with a large number of Medicare patients showing malnutrition.
+Back in February of this year, Prime was also questioned about some of their billing processes with a large number of Medicare patients showing malnutrition.
 I live in the OC and remember the hospitals from a business standpoint before their acquisitions and they were busy but now when you drive by the hospitals you can roll bowling balls through the parking lots that were once crowded and challenging to find a parking space.

 Prime Healthcare Billing Processes Under Question as 25% of Medicare Patients are Showing Malnutrition- Profit Algorithms?